ibm-cloud-docs/containers/cs_dedicated.md

 To review options for creating persistent storage, see [Persistent data storage options for high availability](/docs/containers?topic=containers-storage_planning#persistent_storage_overview).
 To request a backup for your volumes, a restoration from your volumes, a deletion of volumes, or a periodic snapshot of file storage, you must [open a support case](/docs/get-support?topic=get-support-getting-customer-support).
 {: shortdesc}

 If you choose to provision [file storage](/docs/containers?topic=containers-file_storage#file_predefined_storageclass), choose non-retain storage classes.
-Choosing non-retain storage classes helps prevent orphaned persistent storage instances in IBM Cloud infrastructure (SoftLayer) that you can remove only by opening a support case.
+Choosing non-retain storage classes helps prevent orphaned persistent storage instances in IBM Cloud infrastructure that you can remove only by opening a support case.

 ## Creating an {{site.data.keyword.registryshort_notm}} token for an {{site.data.keyword.Bluemix_dedicated_notm}} image registry
 {: #cs_dedicated_tokens}